Right Waste, Right Place

 If you are a resident of the Penrith LGA, the best way to dispose of your soft plastics is to book a RecycleSmart PowerPickup.

-Penrith Council have partnered with RecycleSmart to offer “from your door”, contactless collections for household problem waste items such as soft plastics to make sure these are sent to the right place.
+Penrith Council have partnered with RecycleSmart to offer free* “from your door”, contactless collections for household problem waste items such as soft plastics to make sure these are sent to the right place.

 Soft plastics collected through RecycleSmart are recycled in Australia by APR Plastics.
 The soft plastics collected are recycled back into food-grade plastics to be used again.